Conor O'Brien (soccer)

 Conor Stephen O'Brien (born October 20, 1988) is an American soccer player.

 Youth career

 Conor O'Brien won a State Cup as a Boys-Under-10 player with the Long Island Junior Soccer League's Terryville Fire in 1999.
 He was the only Fire player remaining the next time they won the State Cup—as an Under-18 side in 2007.
-In 2007, O’Brien pulled off a stunning accomplishment when he led his club team, the Terryville Fire, to a U-18 national title.
-For those who follow youth soccer in this country, Terryville's national title was a Hollywood–style Cinderella run that would surpass what was seen in either “Miracle” or “Hoosiers.”

 A Long Island native, O'Brien was one of the most decorated players at Bucknell University, finishing his career 2nd in school history in assists and 9th in goals.
 He also was named first-team all-Patriot League twice, winning the league's Offensive Player of the Year Award twice.
 He also became Bucknell's first All-American in 33 years and was named a finalist for the Hermann Trophy, given to the national player of the year.
 At Bucknell he started every game over four years and led the club to their first ever Patriot League title.